vishalgude/git_lesson/README.md

-s This repository contains the files use dfor a git lessons:w
+This repository contains the files used for a git lesson.

-this is a second commit
-Hi Vishal
-this is aline we dont want to add:w